Overview

 macOS

-CPU, GPU, and overall system power are all read from Apple’s powermetrics tool, which ships with macOS.
-Joular Core spawns powermetrics as a subprocess with JSON output format and parses the result.
-On Apple Silicon, powermetrics reports CPU and GPU power separately; on Intel Macs it reports CPU power only.
+CPU power, and GPU power on Apple Silicon, are read from Apple’s powermetrics tool, which ships with macOS.
+Joular Core spawns powermetrics as a subprocess, forces the C locale, and parses the text sample blocks.
+On Apple Silicon, powermetrics reports CPU and GPU power separately; on Intel Macs it reports CPU package power only.

 Because powermetrics requires elevated privileges to access hardware counters, Joular Core must be run with elevated access on macOS.